nummacway/gb300-sf2000-tool/README.md

 - Added more previews
 - Added support for `.zfb` stubs<br>Note: Leonardo's stubs were originally planned, but it turned out I underestimated the power of `.zfb` as it too can have arbitrary names.
 Leonardo's stubs cannot run from user ROMs folder and probably cannot be thumbnailed.
 - Fixed a bug that prevented the file icon to be displayed for newly-created multicore stubs
-- Removed the time limit
+- Removed the time limit that existed in the two alpha versions

 ### v2.0-alpha (22 Sep 2024, Discord-only release)